selendra/selendra-wiki/docs/learn/learn-xcm.md

 queue of one parachain into the input queue of the destination parachain.
 However, only the associated metadata is stored as a hash in the Relay Chain storage.

-The input and output queue are sometimes referred to in the Polkadot codebase and associated documentation as `ingress` and `egress` messages, respectively.
+The input and output queue are sometimes referred to in the Selendra codebase and associated documentation as `ingress` and `egress` messages, respectively.

 ### VMP (Vertical Message Passing)